ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 The RS MUST follow the procedures defined in {{Section 5.10.2 of RFC9200}}.
 If an RS receives a request protected with Group OSCORE from a client, the RS processes the request according to {{I-D.ietf-core-oscore-groupcomm}}.

-If the Group OSCORE verification succeeds and the target resource requires authorization, the RS retrieves the authorization information from the Access Token associated with the Group OSCORE Security Context.
+If the Group OSCORE verification succeeds and the target resource requires authorization, the RS retrieves the authorization information from the access token associated with the Group OSCORE Security Context.
 Then, the RS MUST verify that the action requested on the resource is authorized.

-If the RS has no valid Access Token for the client, the RS MUST reject the request and MUST reply to the client with a 4.01 (Unauthorized) error response.
+If the RS has no valid access token for the client, the RS MUST reject the request and MUST reply to the client with a 4.01 (Unauthorized) error response.

-If the RS has an Access Token for the client but no actions are authorized on the target resource, the RS MUST reject the request and MUST reply to the client with a 4.03 (Forbidden) error response.
+If the RS has an access token for the client but no actions are authorized on the target resource, the RS MUST reject the request and MUST reply to the client with a 4.03 (Forbidden) error response.

-If the RS has an Access Token for the client but the requested action is not authorized, the RS MUST reject the request and MUST reply to the client with a 4.05 (Method Not Allowed) error response.
+If the RS has an access token for the client but the requested action is not authorized, the RS MUST reject the request and MUST reply to the client with a 4.05 (Method Not Allowed) error response.

 ## Storing Multiple Access Tokens per PoP-Key

-According to {{Section 5.10.1 of RFC9200}}, an RS is recommended to store only one Access Token per proof-of-possession key (pop-key), and to supersede such an Access Token when receiving and successfully validating a new one bound to the same pop-key.
+According to {{Section 5.10.1 of RFC9200}}, an RS is recommended to store only one access token per proof-of-possession key (pop-key), and to supersede such an access token when receiving and successfully validating a new one bound to the same pop-key.

-However, when using the profile specified in this document, an RS might practically have to deviate from that recommendation and store multiple Access Tokens bound to the same pop-key, i.e., to the same public authentication credential of a client.
+However, when using the profile specified in this document, an RS might practically have to deviate from that recommendation and store multiple access tokens bound to the same pop-key, i.e., to the same public authentication credential of a client.

 For example, this can occur in the following cases.

 * The RS is the single RS associated with an audience AUD1, and also belongs to a group-audience AUD2 (see {{Section 6.9 of RFC9200}}).

-  A client C with public authentication credential AUTH_CRED_C can request two Access Tokens T1 and T2 from the AS, such that:
+  A client C with public authentication credential AUTH_CRED_C can request two access tokens T1 and T2 from the AS, such that:

   - T1 targets AUD1 and has scope SCOPE1;